 For the 2022/23 budget process, the established base Administration Fee of \$255,174 was appplied.
-For future years, the Administration Fee is to be annually increased by the Local Government Price Index (LGPI), or the annual average percentage movement in the Common Fleet Costing Charge, whichever is greater.
+For future years, the Administration Fee is to be annually increased by the Local Government Price Index (LGPI), or the annual average percentage movement in the Adelaide Consumer Price Index percentage (Dec to Dec - Al Groups CPI) Common Fleet Costing Charge, whichever is greater.
 The Corporate Administrative Fee is to be reviewed through each Annual Budget process.